cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/simulation-box.md

 2. **Simulation type**
    You can then choose how data are generated from the graph.
 Options include:

+   For short descriptions of each simulation type, see the [detail callout](../detail-callouts/detail-simulation-types.md):

    - **Linear SEM**
    - **Linear Fisher**
    - **Gaussian Process**